CoachSteff/imagineering/frameworks/six-thinking-hats.md

 - **Application:** Use in meetings, workshops, strategic planning, and solo reflection

 **Remember:** The hats are not personality types.
 You're not "a Black Hat person."
 Everyone uses all hats—the method just ensures we use them one at a time, together.
 That's where the magic happens.
 Less arguing, more thinking.

+---

+## Attribution and Sources

+- Edward de Bono — "Six Thinking Hats" (Little, Brown and Company)
+- de Bono Thinking Systems and related training materials
+- Official de Bono resources and publications

+Framework description assembled by Steff Vanhaverbeke for educational use, with attribution to original author.